 At interview: none.

-Candidates who will have completed UK core medical training by the time of post start date should meet this automatically, by virtue of it being a requirement for completion of CMT.
+Candidates applying whilst in CMT/ACCS-AM should meet this automatically, by virtue of it being a requirement for completion of CMT.

-Those who have not undertaken UK core medical training will need to demonstrate they have gained this or an equivalent certificate.
+Those who have not undertaken UK core medical training, or whose ALS validation has elapsed, will need to ensure they have gained this or an equivalent certificate by the required deadline.

 The Resuscitation Council UK (RC [UK]) is keen to ensure strict quality control and standardisation of experience/skills gained in resuscitation training.
 As such, there are strict guidelines applied on which courses/certificates can be classed as equivalent to the RC(UK) certificate.